 From early childhood, animals of all kinds have played a big role in Nancy’s life.
 As a child, when people asked her what she wanted to do when she grew up, the answer was simple: live in the country surrounded by animals!
 (It was only much later that she realized this question was actually about making money…)

 After graduating from the University of New Mexico in 1970, Nancy taught school on a remote island in Alaska before marrying Michael Kerson and coming back to the “lower 48.”
-In 1972, the two, along with Mike’s parents and another man, founded Vine Village, Inc. a 501c3 program for people with developmental disabilities.
-They continue to direct the program today.
+In 1972, the two, along with Mike’s parents and another man, founded Vine Village, Inc. a 501c3 program for people with developmental disabilities, which they continuously directed until retiring in 2023.

-As a volunteer for the Bureau of Land Management Wild Horse & Burro Program, Nancy has been Chair of Napa Mustang Days since 2007, and has been an enthusiastic student of Horsemanship since she adopted her first Mustang, Sparky, in 2001.
+Nancy adopted her first Mustang, Sparky, in 2001.
 Nancy and Mike both have gentled and halter-trained several wild horses for the BLM adoption program, and their own personal herd now numbers 5 mustangs, a mustang mule, a BLM burro, and a mammoth saddle donkey.
 They also have a dog, 3 cats, and a flock of chickens.

 Katherine has been in non-profit development for over ten years, with experience across the globe, including South America and Africa.
 She has worked with environmental, education, and human services organizations, in both program and development capacities, and currently works at Sonoma Ecology Center in Eldridge.
 She is also an experienced horsewoman, previously working with private clients in horse care and rehabilitation, and owning three, including a rescue from the Nuns Fire.
 Recent deployments include the Dixie Fire in Plumas County and the LNU fires in Sonoma/Napa counties.